Project-YXKJ/SilverStarSCS.Docs/source/function/needle_cooling.rst

 How it works?
 =============

-Above the speed set by :option:`S 18`, the needle cooling start;
+Above the speed set by :option:`S18`, the needle cooling start;

-Below the speed set by :option:`S 18`, the needle cooling does not stop immediately, needle cooling to continue until the set time(:option:`T 16`) has elapsed.
+Below the speed set by :option:`S18`, the needle cooling does not stop immediately, needle cooling to continue until the time setted by :option:`T16` has elapsed.

-During the follow-up time, if the speed exceeds :option:`S 18` again, the needle cooling start again.
+During the follow-up time, if the speed exceeds :option:`S18` again, the needle cooling start again.

 Quick reference